8 New Viking River Ships Christened in Paris and Amsterdam

 (12:20 p.m.
-EDT) -- With the Eifel Tower serving as a spectacular backdrop, Viking's naming ceremony for eight new river cruise ships went off without a hitch Wednesday in Paris.
+EDT) -- With the Eiffel Tower serving as a spectacular backdrop, Viking's naming ceremony for eight new river cruise ships went off without a hitch Wednesday in Paris.

 It's tough to imagine a better setting than Paris, as the cruise line introduced the world to four new Viking river cruise ships aimed at sailing the Seine River in France.
 The line concurrently christened four additional ships in Amsterdam, and the ceremony was watched virtually from Paris.